owncloud/docs/docs/build-the-docs.md

 nvm alias default 18.20.4
 ```

-## Install Build Dependencies
+## Install or Update Build Dependencies

 Before you can build the documentation, you must install Antora's dependencies.
-To install them, you just need to run:
+To install them, you just need to run the following command on the command line at the top level of the `docs` directory. :

 ```
 npm install
 ```
-on the command line at the top level of the `docs` directory.
 This will install all the dependencies specified in `package.json`, which is located at the top level of the `docs` directory.

-It is recommended that you **regularly** run `npm install` as from time to time packages are bumped to newer versions.
+IMPORTANT: It is recommended that you **regularly** run `npm install` as from time to time packages are bumped to newer versions.

 <!--
 To generate the documentation in PDF format locally, you need to have `asciidoctor-pdf`.
 To install or update `asciidoctor-pdf`, please refer to the [official installation instructions](https://asciidoctor.org/docs/asciidoctor-pdf/#getting-started) or by typing: